jirons44/fullStack_server/README.md

 - React side of our app, react server created by 'create-react-app'...will take component files bundle.js using webpack and babel

-But Why?  we can put together...let express server up bundle.js.  yes we can.
+But Why?  we can put together...let express server up bundle.js.  yes we can.  reason...best way to start a react app some many built in features...webpack...dependencies....fast way to start.  saves time. worth to figure out how to make react and our server work together.

+challenge is how to make them work together...

+can open two terminal windows...one in main root directory 'npm run dev' and one in sub directory 'client' then run npm start.

+OR

+run in one terminal using command 'concurrently' in package.json ...we have two package.json files....one server and one client ...add on two additional scritps in package.json in server ....."client": "npm run start --prefix client"  -runs in client directory